acep-uaf/sw-df-untar-gcs/README.md

 ./eiedeploy.sh
 ```

-This script wraps the following exports, instalations, and deployment to the `dataflowrunner`:
+This script sources the eiedeploy.env configuration file and sets up the required environment variables for the Apache Beam pipeline using `dataflowrunner`:

 ```bash
 #!/bin/bash